 - 1/2 cup unsalted butter , cut into pieces

 - Preheat the oven to 375 degrees F. Grease or line a 9-inch square baking pan with parchment paper.
 Set aside.

-- The Filling.
-In a large bowl, stir together the sugar, cornstarch and lime juice.
+- In a large bowl, stir together the sugar, cornstarch and lime juice.
 Carefully stir in the strawberries and cherries.
 Set aside.